-The outbreak of COVID-19 can be stressful for many.
-Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
+The COVID-19 outbreak is incredibly stressful.
+Fear and anxiety about the disease can be overwhelming and cause strong emotions in adults and children.
 Schools can play an important role in helping students and staff cope and build resilience to support the well-being of the school community.